r-pufky/docs/source/operating-systems/windows/10/20H2/standalone/messaging.rst

 #########
 :cmdmenu:`⌘ + r --> ms-settings:privacy-messaging`

-These messaging options are not available in the GUI.
-See :ref:`Messaging <w10-20h2-settings-privacy-messaging>` for GUI options.
+These messaging value0s are not available in the GUI.
+See :ref:`Messaging <w10-20h2-settings-privacy-messaging>` for GUI value0s.

 .. dropdown:: Turn off message sync
   :container: + shadow